 I had worked so hard and spent so much time trying to get better: medication, therapy, Bible studies, 12-step recovery, healing prayer ministries.
 Maybe that was the problem, I had worked so hard, had I truly let God in and relied on Him?
 When was God going to lift me up?

-I spent two weeks in hospital.
-I went through different medications, group sessions, individual counseling and did my best to connect with God.
+I spent two weeks in the hospital.
+I went through different medications, group sessions, individual counseling, and did my best to connect with God.
 All the while shaking like a leaf, feeling foggy and disconnected.

 God Lifted Me Up

 Upon my discharge, I was told to apply for disability because there was not a good chance that I was going to be able to work in the future.
 I conceded to this advice.
 I was grateful to no longer be suicidal but the depression and anxiety still incapacitated me.
 If I could take care of myself and my children, I would be overjoyed.
 But there was no way I could hold down a job on top of it.

 But God had other plans for me…Underneath my hopeless, frail, defeated exterior, there was still one small spark inside of me that was ready to fight.
 God lifted me up.
 And with Jesus holding me, that’s exactly what I did.
 I suited up in all of my spiritual armor, surrounded myself with people who would help me, and put some plans in place for my physical and emotional health.

 What is My Life like Now?